-Chase is a verb meaning to pursue or to go after, and it can be used in a variety of ways.
-When it comes to books and publishing, chase can mean a few different things.
+Chase is an action verb meaning to pursue or go after something in various contexts; when applied to books and publishing, chase may mean many different things.

-Chase is a major force in the book publishing industry because of their size, their experience, and their commitment to quality.
-They have a long history of providing high-quality products and services to their customers, and they continue to invest in new technologies and processes to ensure that they remain a leader in the industry.
+Chase Publishing stands out in the book publishing industry because of its size, experience, and unwavering commitment to quality.
+Chase is known for consistently offering superior products and services to their customers while investing in cutting-edge technologies and processes to remain at the top of its field.